HOW TO REDUCE CROP LOSS

-What to inspect on your combine:
+What should you inspect on your combine?

 - Ease of installation